michaelryap/framer-tutorial/README.md

 * Fade in the overlay layer
 * Fade in the options layer

-When the user presses the overlay layer, reverse all corresponding animations
+When the user presses the overlay layer, reverse all corresponding animations.

+Let's do this!

 **Step 2: Hide the `options`, `icon_write`, and `overlay` layers**